SysIntAu/DPDirectServicesFramework/README.md

 ### Build and Deploy ###

 The project provides Maven and Ant build configurations, and may be deployed via a dedicated ant task, or via any script capable of command-line execution.
-Example script are provided.
-See the aligned DPDirect utility project furhter details.
+Example scripts are provided.
+For more details on the DPDirect command-line and ant-task utility, see the aligned DPDirect project at https://github.com/SysIntAu/dpdirect/blob/master/README.md.

 ---------------------------------------------